Logics-Parsing-Omni Technical Report: Evaluation

 \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=2pt, parsep=0pt, leftmargin=*] \item \textbf{Perception:} Evaluates the model's ability to accurately localize and recognize bottom-level multimodal signals, comprising three core metrics: (1) \textit{Time-F1 Score}: Assesses the precision of temporal boundaries for OCR segments.
 We compute the temporal Intersection over Union (tIoU), and report the average F1 Score across 10 thresholds: $\{0.5, 0.55, \dots, 0.95\}$.
 (2) \textit{Visual-OCR Score}: All segment-level OCR predictions are chronologically concatenated.
 The score is calculated as one minus the normalized text edit distance.
 (3) \textit{Audio-ASR WER}: All segment-level ASR transcripts are concatenated to compute the Word Error Rate (WER).

 \item \textbf{Cognition:} Examines semantic understanding and reasoning over the global audio-visual stream.
-We adopt a CaptionQA format where Gemini-3-Pro generates 5 challenging QAs per video, conditioned on the ground truth global audio-visual description and the raw video.
+We adopt a CaptionQA format where initial 5 challenging QAs per video are generated by Gemini-3-Pro, then refined and verified through manual annotation, conditioned on the ground truth global audio-visual description and the raw video.
 The model's predicted global description is then fed alongside the question into Qwen3-235B-A3B to determine answer correctness and compute the accuracy metric.
 The QAs span 7 fine-grained abilities across three modalities: object recognition, OCR, attributes\&states recognition, and events recognition for visual understanding; information extraction for audio understanding; along with information synthesis and causal reasoning for audio-visual understanding.